physicsllama/rl-quantum/README.md

 # rl-quantum
-Using reinforcement learning to learn a property of quantum mechanics
+Using reinforcement learning to learn a property of quantum mechanics.